 Needles Outpost Campground

-Needles Outpost Campground is just 1.5 miles outside the park boundary.
-It’s a dry campground that allows tents and RVs (no water or power hookups).
+There’s a campground just 1.5 miles outside the park boundary.
+Needles Outpost Campground is a dry campground that allows tents and RVs (no water or power hookups).
 Each campsite is a dirt pad with a fire pit and picnic table.

 You’ll find services like gasoline and propane.
 At the general store they sell firewood, ice, cold drinks, ice cream, camping supplies, camp food, snacks, and toiletries.
 There’s also a bathhouse with token-operated showers and flush toilets.

 Backcountry Camping in Needles Canyonlands

 One of the main draws to this district is exploring the backcountry by hiking or driving the four-wheel-drive roads in Needles Canyonlands.

 Each backcountry campsite will accommodate a maximum of 10 people and three standard vehicles, including trailers and motorcycles.